 Procedure

-Five or more full-time faculty members may call for a vote of confidence in an administrator by initiating a petition by signature which is then placed in the Office of the Academic Senate.
+Five or more full-time faculty members may call for a vote of confidence in an administrator by initiating a petition by signature which is then placed in the Office of the Academic Senate (website?).
 The petition to conduct a vote of confidence shall contain a statement of reasons for calling for the vote.

 The Academic Senate Office will notify the chair of the Nominating Elections Committee, the administrator involved, and the chair of the faculty assembly in the college/school, or the chair of the Academic Senate for administrators with university responsibilities that the petition is available for signature.
 A copy of the petition shall be attached to the notification.